Congyuwang/Py-Bitcoin-Explorer/README.md

 This package is ported using pyO3 from rust library `bitcoin-explorer`

-### Install Requirements
+### Installation

-Currently, only macOS py39 wheels are provided.
-Other platforms needs building.
+MacOS, Windows, and Linux wheels are provided.

-For pip to build the package on other OS or python version, make sure that `rust` toolchain is installed, and `cmake` is also installed.
+Use `pip install bitcoin-explorer` to install.

 ## Documentation